Pylons/pyramid/docs/narr/scaffolding.rst

 .. deprecated:: 1.8

     Scaffolds and the ``pcreate`` script used to generate :app:`Pyramid` projects from scaffolds have been deprecated.
-Use :ref:`cookiecutters` instead.
+Use :ref:`cookiecutter` instead.

 You can extend Pyramid by creating a :term:`scaffold` template.
 A scaffold template is useful if you'd like to distribute a customizable configuration of